Understanding How to Pray in Accordance With the Lord’s Will From 2 Biblical Stories

 The Lord directly told us that we should not worry about or pray for the food and clothing of our flesh, because God has already prepared all this for us.
 We should pray for God to give us the burden to serve the Lord, pray to obtain God’s guidance when we support and help the brothers and sisters, pray for the spreading of God’swork and pray for a deeper understanding of the true meaning of God’s words.
 When we interact with others, we should pray to not live by the arrogant disposition.
 When we have our own ambitions and desires in our words or actions, we should pray for the ability to forsake them and practice the truth of being an honest person.
 When we muddle through in our service to the Lord, we should pray to accomplish God’s commission with all our heart and soul.
 Especially when natural disasters or man-made calamities befall us, we should pray for God to grant us faith and strength so that we can stand firm and bear witness … If we can frequently pray to God in these aspects, I believe God will always listen to our prayers and lead us to understand the truth and His will.

-Therefore, the last kind of prayer which is in accordance with the Lord’s heart is about praying for the church, for the commission God has entrusted us with, and for the ability to practice the truth, rather than for the food and clothing of the flesh.
+Therefore, the prayer which is in accordance with the Lord’s heart is about praying for the church, for the commission God has entrusted us with, and for the ability to practice the truth, rather than for the food and clothing of the flesh.
 God hopes that we can gain the truth and life, that we are able to be considerate of His burden, do the church’s work well and preach the gospel to everyone who thirsts for the truth so that more and more people who belong to God can return before Him.
 So praying for these things is after God’s heart.

 At this point in our fellowship, many brothers and sisters may have known how to pray in accordance with the Lord’s will.
 I believe as long as we pray according to His will, we will certainly establish a normal relationship with God and constantly obtain His guidance.